Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

 Purpose: Creating a consistent physical environment signals to your subconscious mind that it's time to switch into the receptive state.

-• Tip: If possible, use comfortable accessories, a favourite blanket, a specific cushion, or a scent (e.g., lavender essential oil) that you only use for this practise.
+Tip: If possible, use comfortable accessories, a favourite blanket, or a specific scent (e.g., lavender essential oil) that you only use for this practice.
 This creates a powerful environmental anchor.

 Step 2: Mind-Body Connection (Breathing and Centring)

 Action: Gently close your eyes.
 Allow your breath to slow down just slightly—do not force it, but allow it to become smoother and deeper.
-Pay close attention to the sensation of the air moving in and out, feeling your chest or abdomen gently rise and fall.
+Pay close attention to the sensation of the air moving in and out.

-Purpose: Focused breathing immediately shifts the nervous system from the sympathetic (fight-or-flight) to the parasympathetic (rest-and-digest) state.
+Purpose: Focused breathing immediately shifts the nervous system from the sympathetic to the parasympathetic state.
 This physical shift is the gateway to the mental state of trance.

 Step 3: Deepening the State (The Count Down)